Example of Creating an Index Trading Journal and Defining its Purpose

 If you make a losing Stock Index trade, don't open another trade transaction immediately so that to make profits to neutralize the losses you have made, this is known as revenge Indices trading, do not revenge against the Indices market.
 Shut off the computer, walk away, and take a cold shower.
 Remember that you will never lose money which you do not put in.
 A winning Index strategy isn't only about how much you win, but how much you don't lose.

-Step 2 - Write down how you will exit the Indices trade BEFORE making the Indices trade.
+Step 2 - Record how you will exit the Indices trade prior to making the trade.

-Your journal will save you more money than you as a stock indices trader can imagine.
-It will stop you from making impulsive moves, which is generally why people lose money in Stock Index.
+Your record book will save you more money than you think: it'll stop you from making quick decisions, which is usually why people lose money with the Stock Index.

 Step 3 - Write down why you exited the Indices position.

-Step 4 - How to Interpret/Analyze and Analyze the Indices trading results
+Step 4 - How to Interpret/Analyze the Indices trading results

-And the best way to learn from your mistakes is to document them in a Indices journal.
-A few years down the road, you as a stock indices trader can still look back & realize that you're still making the same errors and mistakes that you were when you first began and started Stock Index online.
+The best way to learn from mistakes is to write them down in an Indices journal.
+Years later, you can look back and see that you're still making the same errors you made when you first started trading Stock Index online.

 Your goal is to identify and break your bad habits soonest as possible.
 If you notice that you as a trader always hang onto a losing Index trade too long, you should do everything in your power to counter this from occurring and happening again.